cl-hackman/market/README.md

 # market
 flask app wherein registered users can purchase and sell items

+Currently wonking on deploying app
+For now:
+Download the file
-Run the file execution.py in a python terminal to access the site, Or in command prompt, type: "python execution.py"
+Run the file execution.py in a terminal to access the site:
+    In either command prompt, bash ,etc
+    Type: "python execution.py"